-School, as schools always are, get very busy towards the end of the year.
-I attended children’s disco’s, organised 2 class trips (I had a stomach virus during one and had the following day off), helped at the PTA Summer Fete, organised the School Sports Day, organised and attended the Area Sports meeting, attended Governors meetings, took more assemblies than I care to remember, and I did a bit of teaching in between.
+Schools get very busy towards the end of the academic year.
+I attended several children’s classes/year discos and organised two class trips (I had a stomach virus during one of them and took the following day off).
+I helped at the PTA Summer Fete, organised the school Sports Day, and organised and attended the Area Sports meeting.
+I attended several Governors’ meetings, PTA meetings and Community Association Meetings, I took more assemblies than I care to remember, and I managed to do a bit of teaching in between.
+I feel as if I have galloped to the finishing line, and now there is a nagging doubt at the back of my mind that I may be facing an emptiness which I will not know how to fill.

-Of course I attended a function with the Governors and they presented me with a Gold pen and a silver paper weight, and then a function with the PTA and was presented with a voucher for a Rotavator, the dress I wore at a previous ‘Stars in their Eyes’ Talent Contest and a case of wine.
-A staff farewell was held for the four of us at the Angel Hotel.
-Food was very good, some people got very drunk and I entertained them with an impromptu (prepared speech) which ended with Wilma throwing some England memorabelia at the audience.
-The most difficult was the final day farewell with the Year 6 children at the Leaver’s Assembly.
-Hankies were passed around staff, parents and children alike as the Richard (Year 6 teacher) conducted a heart wrenching assembly with his class.
-My turn came at the end with the whole school sobbing with what had gone on previously and I was presented with some more gifts.
-A similar feeling to that of the condemned man waiting in his cell to meet the hangman’s noose as I stepped up to the front.
-It wasn’t a moment for light heartedness, so when requested for a speech, I gave the shortest one in 35 years; ‘At the age of around 20yrs I had only 3 ambitions in life; one, to be happy, two, to have a brilliant job, and 3, to meet some wonderful people, and I think I achieved it.’
-I held it together long enough to exit.
+As I was expecting, the most difficult of all was the final day of farewell with the Year 6 children at our Leaver’s Assembly.
+Hankies were passed around staff, parents and children alike as Richard (Year 6 teacher) conducted a heart-wrenching assembly with his class.
+My turn came again at the very end of the assembly, the tears flowed copiously after Richard’s eulogy of the Year 6 children, and I was presented with more gifts.
+As I stepped up to the front, I would guess I had similar feelings to that of a condemned man prior to meeting the hangman’s noose It wasn’t a moment for light-heartedness, so when requested for a speech, I gave the shortest one in 35 years; ‘At the age of twenty I had only three ambitions in life; one, to be happy, two, to have a brilliant job, and 3, to meet some wonderful people, and I think I have achieved that.’
+I held it together just long enough to exit.

-At the end of the day, I was very touched and very emotional again as parents and children sought me out to say goodbye.
-People can say such kind things and for once I really did feel appreciated.
-In the past I have had to comfort parents on occasions who have been distraught over their child and I have always found it difficult, but coping with parent after parent with tears running down their cheeks saying such nice things and recalling memories that I had long since forgotten, but had been very important to them, brought rather moist eyes to yours truly.
+At the end of the day, as the children were leaving for home, I became quite emotional as parents and children sought me out to say a last goodbye.
+People can say such kind things and for once I did really feel appreciated.
+In the past, on occasions, I have had to comfort parents when they have been quite distraught about their child, those times I have always found difficult, but coping with parent after parent with tears running down their cheeks and recalling such lovely memories that had at the time had been very important to them, but I had long since forgotten, brought rather moist eyes from yours truly.

-To put things into balance, at 4pm I met Sue, Sarah and Jamie at the surgery for our Yellow Fever injections and found out that Jamie and I needed a Typhus booster as well!!
+Finally leaving school, at 4 pm, I met up with Sue, Sarah and Jamie at the surgery for some Yellow Fever injections for our upcoming holiday and found out that Jamie and I needed a Typhus booster as well!!
 The Yellow Fever injections cost £31.45 each!
-And, you don’t get a guarantee, ouch!
+And you don’t get a guarantee it will work, ouch!

-Back to reality on Sunday.
+It was back to reality on Sunday.
 We spent most of the morning in school, tidying, clearing up and washing.
-The school hasn’t looked so clean for years!
-We had a BBQ for lunch with the left over meat.
-During the afternoon Sarah went with Charlotte and family back to Newark as Sue an I went to the cinema to watch ‘Hot Fuzz’, a brilliantly funny film (I recommend it).
+The school hadn’t looked so clean in years!
+Not surprisingly, we had another BBQ lunch with the leftover meat.
+During the afternoon Sarah accompanied Charlotte and her family back to Newark, while in the evening Sue and I went to the cinema to watch ‘Hot Fuzz’, a brilliantly funny film (I recommend it).